 John Spuller, string bass

 The Sinfonietta’s repertoire, unlike that of any other US-based performance ensemble, is an exciting journey through some of the best instrumental music that the American hemisphere has to offer.
-Across the more than ten pieces that make up the program, the Sinfonietta will demonstrate its versatility by performing a representative cross section of the western hemisphere’s most important styles over the past one hundred thirty-five years, including Italianate opera overtures, Chilean impressionism, Guatemalan indigenism, Mexican folklorism, etc., as well as with a delightfully modern take on the tango by Argentine composer Federico Núñez, recently premiered by the Sinfonietta:
+Across the more than six pieces that make up its program, the Sinfonietta will demonstrate its versatility by performing a representative cross section of the western hemisphere’s most important styles over the past one hundred thirty-five years, including Italianate opera overtures, Chilean impressionism, Guatemalan indigenism, Mexican folklorism, etc., as well as with a delightfully modern take on the tango by Argentine composer Federico Núñez, recently premiered by the Sinfonietta:

 At the same time, however, we are proud to highlight some of this country’s overlooked gems from the turn of the century, such as Edward MacDowell’s The Saracens and Henry Gilbert’s symphonic prologue, Riders to the Sea.